garance-buricatu/rig-aws/README.md

 Before we begin building, ensure you have the following:

 * A functioning rig application.
-We will be using this [rig app](https://github.com/garance-buricatu/rig-aws-lambda) in our examples.
+We will be using this [github repo](https://github.com/garance-buricatu/rig-aws-lambda) in our examples.
 * An AWS account
 * An Open AI api key